Slovak left poised to win election, sink reformists

 “The campaign has been about what has been wrong with Slovakia since its birth.
 What is bothering us is mainly, apart from a high jobless rate and social issues, corruption,” Jan Baranek, a political analyst at Polis Slovakia, said.

-The “Gorilla” scandal has marred an otherwise successful track record for Dzurinda, a former prime minister who led Slovakia into NATO and the European Union and paved the way for euro adoption in 2009.
+The “Gorilla” scandal has marred an otherwise successful track record for Dzurinda, a former prime minister who led Slovakia into NATO, the European Union and paved the way for euro adoption in 2009.

-Artist Ludwig Bagin, 33, said he would vote for Dzurinda despite the corruption scandals.

-“I believe not all party members are corrupt like the leadership.
-The party embodies values I stand for,” he said.

 Fico has pledged to form a coalition with one of the four main parties from the fragmented centre right, with the conservative Christian Democrats (KDH) a prime candidate.